-NAMI’s operations are restricted solely to the USA.
+NAMI’s operations are restricted solely to the United States.
 We understand that many countries lack sufficient resources to serve the needs of mental health care, but we simply do not have resources to serve residents in other countries.

 Several options may help you find information on resources in your country: